yogesh8177/follow-me-game/README.md

 # Possible next steps

 - Instead of setting `TIMEOUT_IN_SECONDS` for each instruction in .env file, randomly assign that value.
-Provision is made available to pass `TIMEOUT_IN_SECONDS` as a dynamic value in the `Instruction` model.
+Provision is made to pass `TIMEOUT_IN_SECONDS` as a dynamic value in the `Instruction` model.
 A small function or utility to make it dynamic will help!

 - `One to many` mapping between `server:clients`.